The 20 best shows on HBO Max to watch right now

-Narrowing down a list of the best HBO Max shows is no easy task.
-There's a good reason why the streamer – which until recently was simply known as Max – has gone back to its original name.
-HBO has been a symbol of quality programming for decades now.
+Welcome back to our list of the best HBO Max shows.
+There's a good reason why the streamer (which was recently known as Max) has reverted to its original name.
+After all, the HBO brand has been pretty much a guarantee of quality for decades now.

 Colin Farrell is exceptional and near-unrecognisable in this TV spin-off of Matt Reeves' The Batman.
 Farrell appeared fleetingly in that film playing Oz Cobb – AKA the Penguin.
 He really gets under the character's skin in this moody series, which delves into Cobb's grasp for power.
 Pitted against him is Cristin Milioti as Sofia Gigante, a vengeful alleged killer recently released from prison.